Jamoverjelly/Udacity-project-2-Memory-Game/README.md

 ## Attribution

-This project was completed while referencing each post from Matthew Cranford's Blog series: "Memory Game Walkthrough" which begins at [this link](https://matthewcranford.com/memory-game-walkthrough-part-1-setup/).
-Efforts were made in completing each stage of the project to preserve originality between my project and the walkthrough.
+Analyzed and reviewed notes on Matthew Cranford's Blog series: "Memory Game Walkthrough" which begins at [this link](https://matthewcranford.com/memory-game-walkthrough-part-1-setup/) to overcome code obstacles while completing this project.